Stefan142/asr-portfolio-tracker/README.md

 - Quantity: A valid positive integer.
 - Purchase Price: The purchase price **per unit**

-The successfull message indicates the Asset has been added to the portfolio.
+The successfull message indicates that the Asset has been added to the portfolio.

 Note, the user may add the same asset multiple times, The quantity and purchase price for all subsequent calls will be stored and will counts towards the total in the portfolio.
 To add the same ticker twice just follow the same steps again.